Hisao Kuramata

 Hisao Kuramata (倉又 寿雄, Kuramata Hisao) is a former Japanese football player and manager.

 Playing career

 Kuramata was born in Saitama Prefecture on December 1, 1958.
 After graduating from Nippon Sport Science University, he joined Nippon Kokan (later NKK) in 1981.
 He played until 1992.

 Coaching career

 After retirement, Kuramata became an assistant coach for NKK in 1993.
 Because the club was disbanded end of season, he moved to Tokyo Gas (later FC Tokyo).
-He coached top team as assistant coach and youth team as manager until 2012.
-He also managed top team in 2006 as Alexandre Gallo successor.
+He coached the top team as assistant coach and youth team as manager until 2012.
+He also managed the top team in 2006 as Alexandre Gallo successor.